jgnewman/sequoia/README.md

 })
 ```

-In this example, we use `collect` to create a super-fast, super-light collection on the fly and use the resulting collection's `getAllWhere` method to reduce the users list down to a smaller list containing only the objects that have an `isActive` property set to true.
+In this example, we use `collect` to create a super-fast, super-light collection on-the-fly and use the resulting collection's `getAllWhere` method to reduce the users list down to a smaller list containing only the objects that have an `isActive` property set to true.

 For more info on collection methods, check out the [docs](https://sequoiajs.com/docs).